-It wasn’t so long ago that using local radio as a primary advertising platform would yield amazing results.
+It wasn’t so long ago that using local radio advertising as a primary promotional platform would yield amazing results.
 In fact, the ad rates per minute would certainly reflect the station’s listener base at various times of the day and night.
 The problem nowadays is that local radio has become somewhat of a lost art.
 Due to a serious drop in ad revenue, many station owners have had to consolidate or discontinue having on-air staff altogether.
 No longer are there very many local live reads or breaks where the listener can connect with the DJ about local news or events.
 Many stations have chosen to rather use a repeater format and simply syndicate a radio show that operates from a central headquarter station and becomes the live voice on air in cities across a region or even many states.
 Add to this the trend of pac-man like takeover consolidation and there ends up being almost no chance a local listener base is familiar with the on-air personalities that used to encourage listeners to visit their local business.

 On the other hand, these consolidated stations are not losing the ability to air local ads.
 After all, it’s just another MP3 format file to stick in a time slot and a simple station engineer can program that right into the feed for the day’s programming.